kepler471/dvembed/README.md

 - `ffmpeg`

 ###### Future
 A script will setup a working environment if these programs are not available.
+The alternatives to this would be finding Go implementations of the requirements, or create a docker container.

 ## Example
 ![Example](https://github.com/kepler471/dvembed/blob/master/example.png?raw=true)